anthill/pheromon/README.md

 su sensorSSH -c 'ssh-keygen -t rsa -b 4096';
 ```

-* Add te sensor public key to the authorized_keys and vice-versa
+* Add the sensor public key to the authorized_keys and vice-versa

 * Add group docker to the user